grrlgeek/sql-docs/docs/linux/sql-server-linux-docker-container-security.md

 ## Encrypt connections to SQL Server Linux containers

 > [!IMPORTANT]
 > When configuring Active Directory authentication or encryption options such as Transparent Data Encryption (TDE) and SSL for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] on Linux or containers, there are several files, such as the keytab, certificates, and machine key, that are created by default under the folder `/var/opt/mssql/secrets`, and access to which is restricted by default to `mssql` and `root` users.
-When configuring persistent storage for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] containers, please use the same access strategy, ensuring that the path on the host or shared volume that is mapped to the `/var/opt/mssql/secrets` folder inside the container is protected and accessible only to the `mssql` and `root` users on the host as well.
+When configuring persistent storage for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] containers, use the same access strategy, ensuring that the path on the host or shared volume that is mapped to the `/var/opt/mssql/secrets` folder inside the container is protected and accessible only to the `mssql` and `root` users on the host as well.
 If the access to this path/folder is compromised, a malicious user can gain access to these critical files, compromising the encryption hierarchy and/or Active Directory configurations.

 To encrypt connections to [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] Linux containers, you need a certificate with the following [requirements](sql-server-linux-encrypted-connections.md).